Perseids Meteor Shower 2012

 This month sees the most reliable meteor shower of the year; the Perseids.
-You can begin watching for Perseid meteors now, and the shower will last until mid-August, but the peak of the shower occurs in the small hours of Saturday 13 August 2011.
+You can begin watching for Perseid meteors now, and the shower will last until late-August, but the peak of the shower occurs around mid-day on Sunday 12 August 2012, which means that the nights on either side of this will be good for meteorwatching.

 The number of meteors that you will observe every hour depends on a number of factors: